lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/ngc_containers.md

 which you can submit using `sbatch` command.

 In the majority of cases, the container doesn't contain the dataset for training models.
-To download the dataset please follow the [instructions](https://github.com/NVIDIA/DeepLearningExamples) for the exact container.
+To download the dataset, please follow the [instructions](https://github.com/NVIDIA/DeepLearningExamples) for the exact container.
 Also, you can find the instructions in a README file which you can find inside the container: